wavefrontHQ/help/ingestion_policies.md

 * The **Current Usage vs Limit** column shows the policy PPS usage for the current billing period.
 The *green* progress bar indicates that the usage is below 80% of the limit.
 The *orange* progress bar indicates that the usage is above 80% of the limit but the limit is not reached yet.
 The *red* progress bar indicates that the limit is exceeded.
 * The **Usage Trend** column shows a line chart of the policy PPS usage from the beginning of the current billing period.

-On this page you can sort, search for and filter ingestion policies.
-You can also drill down and examine the PPS usage by a particular ingestion policy over time, by clicking the name of the ingestion policy and viewing the ingestion policy dashboard.
+On this page you can:

+* Sort, search for and filter ingestion policies.
+* Drill down and examine the PPS usage by a particular ingestion policy over time by clicking the name of the ingestion policy and viewing the ingestion policy dashboard.
+* See the policy history by clicking the ellipsis icon next to the policy and selecting **Versions**.
+If you have the **Ingestion Policies** permission, you can also revert the policy to an earlier version.

 If you have the **Ingestion Policies** permission, you also can:

-* See the policy history by clicking the ellipsis icon next to the policy and selecting **Versions**.
-You can also revert the policy to an earlier version.
+* Create a policy by clicking **New Ingestion Policy**.
 * Edit a policy by clicking the ellipsis icon next to the policy and selecting **Edit**.
 * Delete a policy by clicking the ellipsis icon next to the policy and selecting **Delete**.